Clashes in southern Iraqi city of Karbala kill 2 protesters

 "We deplore the killing and kidnapping of unarmed protesters, threats to freedom of expression, and the cycle of violence taking place," it said.
 "Iraqis must be free to make their own choices about the future of their nation."

-Iraqi security forces have killed at least 269 protesters in two major waves of demonstrations since early October.
+Iraqi security forces have killed at least 273 protesters in two major waves of demonstrations since early October, including four who died Wednesday of wounds suffered earlier.
 Iraq's leaders have promised reforms and early elections, but the process they have laid out could take months, and the protests have only grown in recent days.

+Iraq has held regular elections since the overthrow of Saddam Hussein, but they have been dominated by Shiite Islamist parties that have failed to deliver on promises to improve daily life.
+The protests pose the biggest challenge to the government since it declared victory over the Islamic State group nearly two years ago.

+Internet access remained limited on Wednesday after a government shutdown earlier this week.
+Netblocks, a civil society group that tracks internet restrictions, said usage dropped to 19% of normal levels overnight Tuesday before being partially restored.
+There were still widespread internet outages in Baghdad and across the south, with access to social media heavily restricted.

 Associated Press writer Joseph Krauss in Beirut contributed to this report.